Top Challenge League

-The Top Challenge League was a professional rugby union competition in Japan.
-It was the second-highest level of rugby competition in the country and is a companies league; all the teams are owned by major companies and the players are generally employees of their company.
-The Japan Rugby Football Union created the Top League Challenge Series in 2003 in order to give teams playing in the second-tier regional leagues a pathway to progress to the top tier Top League; this became the Top Challenge League in 2017 when a second-tier league was introduced.
-The competition was disbanded following the creation of the fully-professional Japan Rugby League One ahead of 2022, with the Top League and Top Challenge League being absorbed together to form one three division tournament.
+The Top Challenge League (ジャパンラグビートップチャレンジリーグ) was a professional second-tier rugby union competition in Japan.
+The Japan Rugby Football Union (JRF) created the Top League Challenge Series in 2003 in order to give teams playing in the second-tier regional leagues a pathway to progress to the top tier Top League.
+This became the Top Challenge League in 2017 when a second-tier league was introduced.
+The competition was disbanded following the creation of the fully-professional Japan Rugby League One (JRLO) ahead of 2022, with the Top League and Top Challenge League being absorbed together to form one three division tournament.

 History

 For the 2003–04 season, a Top League competition was created as the top-tier competition in Japan, consisting of twelve teams.
 All remaining teams were placed in one of three regional leagues, as follows: